-3 exercises to help medics avoid back injury
+3 exercises to help paramedics and EMTs avoid back injury

 These techniques can and should be done on duty, and will help you manage those aches and pains before they become an injury